Lorenzo Lamas: Later career

 Lamas began carving out a niche for himself as an action-hero, showcasing his martial-arts skills by starring in such movies as the Snake Eater trilogy (1989–1992), Bounty Tracker (1993), Gladiator Cop (1995), Terminal Justice (1996), and many similar low-budget action-films.
 From 1992 to 1997, Lamas played the lead role of Reno Raines (a falsely accused cop) in the syndicated series Renegade, which allowed him to exercise his enthusiasm for Harley-Davidson motorcycles as well as martial arts.
 The show was seen in over 100 countries, and during its fifth and final season, it moved from first-run syndication to the USA Network.
 Lamas had been keeping his hair long (past his shoulders) during this time, so when he had it cut short following the end of the fourth season of Renegade, he had to wear a long-haired wig for filming of the final season.
 In 2004, Lamas joined the soap opera The Bold and the Beautiful as Hector Ramirez, remaining on the show until 2006.

 In August 2007, Lamas starred as the King of Siam in The King and I at the Ogunquit Playhouse in Ogunquit, Maine.
 That fall, he performed at Kean University Premiere Stages in Union, New Jersey, in the title role in Steven Dietz's Dracula.
 In June 2008, he performed as El Gallo in The Fantasticks at the Casa Mañana Theatre in Fort Worth, Texas.
 In June 2009, Lamas returned to the Ogunquit Playhouse as Zach in A Chorus Line.

 In 2015, Lamas was a cast member of the reality TV series The Celebrity Apprentice.

 As of 2016, Lamas was working as a helicopter pilot, flying people on day trips to the Grand Canyon from Los Angeles.
 According to his Twitter account, he is currently flying as a helicopter tour pilot with HeliNY in New York City.
+In 2023, he posted that he was working as a safety manager for Vezer Industrial.